 - Debian Maintainer (DM): The first step in which you can upload your own packages to the Debian archive yourself.

 - Debian Developer (DD): The traditional full membership role in Debian.
 A DD can participate in Debian elections.
-Packaging DDs can upload any package to the archive.
-Before applying as a packaging DD you should have a track record of maintaining packages for at least six months.
+Uploading DDs can upload any package to the archive.
+Before applying as an uploading DD you should have a track record of maintaining packages for at least six months.
 For example uploading packages as a DM, working inside a team or maintaining packages uploaded by sponsors.
-Non-packaging DDs have no permissions in the archive.
-Before applying as non-packaging DD, you should have a visible and significant track record of work inside the project.
+Non-uploading DDs have the same packaging rights as Debian Maintainers.
+Before applying as a non-uploading DD, you should have a visible and significant track record of work inside the project.

 In spite of the fact that many of the rights and responsibilities of a DM and a DD are identical, there are currently independent processes for applying for either role.
 See the Debian Maintainer wiki page for details on becoming a Debian Maintainer.
 And see the New Members Corner page to find out how to apply for official Debian Developer status.